 The commercial kitchen has been designed as a teaching centre for cooking classes and as a special event kitchen.
 This entire space is designated as an Emergency Reception Centre for the City of Victoria Emergency Preparedness Program.
 In 2002, we acquired “the Portable” directly behind the Community Place.
 It has been upgraded with an accessible ramp and washroom.
 It is currently used as an all-day Early Learning Centre and is available to rent.
 It is a useful addition to the Community Association’s spaces.

 Over the past decade, the association has undertaken projects to improve our operations and our facilities.
 In 2006 the board adopted a comprehensive new Policy and Procedures Manual.
 An operational review was undertaken in 2007 which provided concrete recommendations to support the growth of the organization.
 Physically, the main Place building was renovated to provide more purpose-built office space for the growing staff.

 In 2008, the association changed its name, adding Gonzales, to better reflect the Fairfield Gonzales neighbourhood.
 In 2010 the association undertook an intensive campaign to upgrade the storage area at the back of the main place building and finally created designated Youth programming space.

 To specifically support this work, the FGCA made a targeted donation appeal.
 In partnership with the City of Victoria, our newest program space, the Youth Zone, opened for programming in the fall of 2011.
 Another change for 2011 was the move of our fiscal year end from December 31st to July 31st.
 As many of our programs follow the school year, this allows us to take advantage of a more natural transition time.

 2011 also brought the creation of a new community event, Fall Fairfield: Harvest Fete, and the discontinuation of our Swiftsure Breakfast and Halloween Bonfire, in an attempt to better meet the needs of the community.
-In February of 2012 we held our first major fundraiser, the Fairfield Gonzales Gala, and began to focus more on such integral services as fund development, volunteer services, and community outreach.
-Programs and projects are constantly changing in order to enhance the quality of life in Fairfield Gonzales.
+In February of 2012 we held our first major fundraiser, the Fairfield Gonzales Gala, where we unveiled our new logo.
+We began work on the Porter Park community garden, planting the shrubs and berry bushes that would eventually transform in to the Fairfield Food Forest.